CeciliaZ030/gwyneth-mono/README.md

 # gwyneth-mono

+## To Run
-To spin up a local network:
+Spin up a local network:
 ```
 $ make install
 ```